All Guides

 When I first moved to Australia, I assumed I would need to go to a Japanese grocery store to cook proper Japanese food at home.
 But it turned out to be much simpler than that.

-You can find the three essential ingredients of Japanese cooking - soy sauce, mirin and sake right at your local Coles or Woolworths.
+You can often find the three essential ingredients of Japanese cooking - soy sauce, mirin and sake - at supermarkets such as Coles, Woolworths and IGA, or even at local fruit and vegetable shops.

-These three bottles are the base of so many Japanese dishes, from teriyaki to noodle soups.
+These three bottles are the base of many Japanese dishes, from teriyaki sauce to simmered dishes and noodle soup broth.
 Once you have them in your pantry, cooking Japanese food at home feels much more approachable.

 Here is what to look for on your next supermarket shop.